patrickvecchio/CustomConfigurationProviders/README.md

 ### Overview

 Using this custom configuration provider, you can put AWS Secrets Manager keys into your appsettings files and the values stored in AWS Secrets Manager will be loaded into the config at startup time as if they were in the appsettings file already.
+Using single AWS secrets keys we can selectively load just the secrets our app needs.

-What this auto-population of the secret configuration values allow us to do is to leverage the [Options pattern in .Net](https://docs.microsoft.com/en-us/dotnet/core/extensions/options) along with Dependency Injection to automatically load these settings into the classes that need them.
-In addition, having the settings pre-loaded at startup time means we can eliminate the need to mock an AwsSecretsManager and try to fake the settings at execution time.
-We can simply use a test version of our appsettings file or in-memory configuration provider with the test values pre-populated and leave AWS Secrets Manager out of our unit tests completely.
+By resolving the secret values are startup allows us to do is to leverage the [Options pattern in .Net](https://docs.microsoft.com/en-us/dotnet/core/extensions/options) along with Dependency Injection to automatically load these settings into the classes that need them, meaning our code can be written in a way that it doesn't care where the settings come from.
+This simplifies our testing because our unit tests can use an in-memory configuration provider with the test values pre-populated leaving them without the need to mock Secrets Manager or make connections from our CI/CD pipeline to a test instance of Secrets Manager.

-So, here are the values in the "/dev/db/options" AWS secret:
+So, here is an example of some values stored in the "/dev/db/options" key of our AWS Secrets Manager instance:

 ```json
 {